Medison

 Medison Group is a Swedish consulting company registered in the UK, established in 1995 in Jönköping, Sweden.

 MecAdemi platform

 MecAdemi is a free social learning platform.
-It was founded by Medison in March 2020 and officially launched in 6th of April, 2020.
+It was founded by Medison in March 2020 and officially launched on 6 April 2020.

 Medison Celebrity

 The announced computer had a 14-inch (35.5 cm) WXGA screen, an Intel Celeron processor at 1.5 GHz, 256MB of DDR333/400 RAM, a 40GB hard drive, VIA PN800 integrated graphics, a CD/DVD Combo drive and 802.11g wireless networking.
 It would ship with the open-source Fedora Linux distribution and an unspecified office application suite for the price of $150.

 The first orders were expected to begin shipping in August 2007, according to Medison CEO Valdi Ivancic however they did not materialise.
 On July 27, 2007, Medison reported that its e-mail system had failed due to heavy traffic, and stated that the company offers a full refund for undelivered orders.

 On September 12, 2Checkout.com, the company that handles payments for Medison, announced that it would begin refunding customers for undelivered orders.
 On September 20, Medison's account had been suspended until further notice.